getodk/docs/odk1-src/form-widgets.rst

 appearance
   :tc:`maps`

-The default :ref:`geopoint` widget does not display a map to the user.
+The default :ref:`geopoint-widget` does not display a map to the user.
 With the :tc:`maps` appearance attribute, a map of the recorded location is shown to the user.

 The user cannot select a different location on the map.
 For a geopoint with a user-selected location,